Maria Larsson (curler): Career

 After suffering defeats to Team Hasselborg in both of their first two tour events, Team Wranå turned things around at the European qualifier as they won the series 4–2, earning them the right to represent Sweden at the 2023 European Curling Championships.
 In preparation for the Euros, the team played in the 2023 Players Open where they lost to Hasselborg in the final.
 They also played in two Slams, the 2023 Tour Challenge and the 2023 National, reaching the quarterfinals of the latter.
 In November, the team represented Sweden at the Europeans in Aberdeen.
 There, they finished third through the round robin with a 6–3 record, earning a spot in the playoffs.
 They then lost both the semifinal and bronze medal game to Italy and Norway respectively, finishing fourth.
 Back on tour, they reached the semifinals of the 2023 Western Showdown and the quarterfinals of the 2023 Masters and the 2024 International Bernese Ladies Cup.
 Days before the 2024 Swedish Women's Championship, Team Hasselborg was appointed to represent Sweden at the 2024 World Women's Curling Championship as they had accumulated more points than Team Wranå in their best five events.
 The team then lost the final of the Swedish Championship to Hasselborg.
 In February, Team Wranå won their sole event title of the season after an undefeated run at the Sun City Cup.
 To end the season, the team tried to defend their title at the 2024 Players' Championship.
 After a 4–1 record through the round robin, they beat Korea's Gim Eun-ji in the semifinal before coming up short to Silvana Tirinzoni in a rematch of the 2023 final.

+Personal life

+As of 2026, she was a student.